Joel Aguero

 Closing call to action & footer

-I owned the go-to-market campaign that took the brand off the screen and into the city - a ~$500K program across out-of-home and paid digital.
-Wall murals, billboards, transit, and street kiosks were placed where the audience actually was, from SoMa and the Mission to the approach to the Bay Bridge, carrying the brand's lines - Make every engineer a 10x engineer, Ticket to PR in minutes, One ping, shipped.
+I owned the go-to-market campaign that took the brand into the city: a ~$500K program across out-of-home and paid digital.
+Wall murals, billboards, transit, and street kiosks carried the brand's lines, Make every engineer a 10x engineer and Ticket to PR in minutes, wrapped around city buses and rising over the freeway approach.

 Ticket to PR in minutes - over the freeway approach